aaami1ster/mean/node/README.md

         - Open terminal, type node and press enter.
         - The terminal input character will change to >

-1. Writing The Server
+# Your First Node.js Server

-    Create a file named "app.js", and paste the following code:
+1. Create a file named "app.js", and paste the following code:
     ```javascript
     const http = require('http');